OnePlus 13R Specs Features Performance Review

 Three main aspects define the OnePlus 13R.
 First of all, the large 6.78-inch display is brilliant and vibrant, which enhances viewing conditions.

-The huge 6,000mAh battery comes next; it provides you two days on one charge.
-At last, the 13R shows performance suitable for handling the toughest games.
+The huge 6,000 mAh battery comes next; it provides you two days on one charge.
+At last, the 13R demonstrates performance that is suitable for handling the toughest games.
 Although not market-leading, the cameras are decent.

 For some, OxygenOS may be a touch finicky; the main flaws in an otherwise rather superb “affordable” flagship are the absence of wireless charging and submersible water resistance.